 Fundamental animal rights may only be limited if it is necessary for safeguarding the fundamental rights of human beings or animals.
 Limitations have to be as minor as possible with regard to the pursued aim.
 The enactment of a limitation must respect the central content of said rights.
 The limitations have to be regulated by law.

 Section 2, subsection 1 stipulates that the public authorities must safeguard the rights granted by the chapter on animal fundamental rights to every animal within their jurisdiction.
 This corresponds to the obligation of the public authorities to safeguard the fundamental rights and basic human rights stipulated in Section 22 of the Finnish Constitution.

 The safeguarding includes the responsibility of the public authorities to develop the society in a way that allows for the mutually respectful coexistence of humans and animals, while also safeguarding animal rights.
 The impact of fundamental animal rights must be reflected in the whole of the society.

-According to the second subsection, fundamental animal rights may only be limited if this is necessary for the safeguarding of human or animal fundamental rights (principle of necessity).
+According to the second subsection, fundamental animal rights may be limited only if this is necessary for the safeguarding of human or animal fundamental rights (principle of necessity).
 The limitations must be as limited as possible with regard to the purpose (principle of proportionality), and the limitations must respect the central content of the fundamental animal rights.
 When deciding on such limitations, the fundamental rights of humans and animals must be taken to be of equal value.
-Public authorities must also with regard to the limitations on fundamental animal rights develop the society in a manner that supports the respectful coexistence of human beings and other animals, and the actual realization of fundamental rights.
+Public authorities must also with regard to the limitations on fundamental animal rights develop society in a manner that supports the respectful coexistence of human beings and other animals, and the actual realization of fundamental animal rights.